3 min read

 By the time you’ve graduated, managing multiple projects at once in a professional setting is a breeze!

-And, especially during Covid-19 when there may be an element of working remotely, time management and self-discipline are really appealing transferable skills to employers.
+And, following Covid-19 when there may be an element of working remotely in your job, having skills such as time management and being self-disciplined is really appealing to employers.

 Networking

-Ever heard the saying 'it’s not what you know, it’s who you know?'
+Have you ever heard the saying, 'It’s not what you know, it’s who you know'?

 When you apply for job roles, you may have to present as part of the application or prove you have experience in speaking in front of people.
 If you don't have to present, you may be asked about your experience of public speaking.

-With a degree, you will be able to tell your potential employers about times you presented, and talk through the criticisms you received from your module leader and how you’ve worked on yourself since then.
+With a degree, you'll be able to tell your potential employers about times you presented and talk through the criticisms you received from your module leader and how you’ve worked on yourself since then.

 Top tip: Many students feel like presenting is their biggest weakness, but there’s strength in having weaknesses and being upfront about them to potential employers.